Saturday, September 23, 2006

 "The irony is that the Civil Rights Movement has been vehement about pointing out the hysterical lynchings that took place in the Old South, but completely blind to its own hysterical tactics."

 These remarks follow a screed written by another NARTH Advisory Board Member, Dr. Berger, who said that gender variant children should be "ridiculed" by their classmates into conforming.
 Despite promotion of child abuse, Berger remains on NARTH's advisory board.
-Today, TWO filed an official complaint with The College of Physicians and Surgeons of Ontario.
+Today, TWO filed an

 "It is increasingly clear that NARTH is a repository of fanatics who espouse quack-like theories," said Besen."The group's efforts to portray itself as mainstream are continuously undermined by its own crackpot members and the bizarre ideas they espouse."